About COVID-19 and children

-COVID-19 is an infectious disease that can make you sick with cold-like and flu-like symptoms.
+COVID-19 can make people sick with cold-like and flu-like symptoms.

 COVID-19 spreads easily through sneezing, coughing, breathing, talking and hand contact.
-The virus can also live on objects that have been in contact with an infected person’s mouth, nose, hands or body fluids.
-This means the virus can spread if you touch an infected object.
+Also, the virus can live on objects that have been in contact with an infected person’s mouth, nose, hands or body fluids.
+This means the virus can spread if you touch an object contaminated with COVID-19.

 Symptoms of COVID-19

-- symptoms like those of a cold or flu, including runny nose, sneezing, sore throat, cough, aches and pains
+- symptoms like those of a cold or flu, including runny nose, sneezing, sore throat, cough, headache, and muscle or joint aches and pains

 - difficulty breathing

-- loss or altered sense of smell or taste.
+- temporary loss or altered sense of smell or taste.

-Symptoms might come on very quickly and might last 2-7 days.
-Recovery from symptoms like fatigue and cough might take several weeks depending on how severe the illness has been.
+Symptoms might come on very quickly and last 2-7 days.

 There’s currently no specific treatment for COVID-19 that can make it go away more quickly.